Agentic Harness for Real-World Compilers

 We do not use larger, production-oriented agents such as Gemini CLI~\cite{geminicli} and Codex~\cite{codex}.
 These agents orchestrate many tools and heuristics, which can \emph{mask} the underlying model behavior: they may fix bugs primarily through extensive scaffolding rather than the model's own problem-solving ability.
-However, both \mswe and \ouragent are designed to be minimal, making them suitable for isolating and comparing the models' inherent agentic skills.
+However, both \mswe and \ouragent are designed to be \emph{mini}, making them suitable for isolating and comparing the models' inherent agentic ability.
 Following LLVM's policy on AI tools~\cite{llvmaiguide}, we plan to integrate these agents into \ourplatform in the future for real-world LLVM repair and maintenance.
-The system prompts for both agents are provided in \Cref{sec:prompts-ours-reason,sec:prompts-ours-generate,sec:prompts-mswe}.
+The system prompts for both agents are in Appendix's \Cref{sec:prompts-ours-reason,sec:prompts-ours-generate,sec:prompts-mswe}.